 Quitting the Diagnostics menu automatically reboots the blade.
-See "The Boot Process" on page 147 for how to boot the blade and choose images for booting.
+See "The Boot Process" on page 175 for how to boot the blade and choose images for booting.

-After the tests complete, the board resets itself and returns to the boot prompt and chooses the default image (Image 1) to start the Sun Fire B10n content load balancing blade application (the application image for doing the Load Balancing).
+After the tests complete, the board resets itself and returns to the boot prompt and chooses the default image (Image 1) to start the Sun Fire B10n blade application (the application image for doing the Load Balancing).